Skip to main content

 We track actual metrics from DevOps teams using SysNav in production:

-• 4.2 hours/week saved per engineer on average
+• Hours saved per engineer each week

 Case Study: Database Performance Investigation